-But if food will be present, it should not contain any of the child’s allergens, so that he or she can feel comfortable in the classroom and participate like the other kids.
+But if food will be present, it should not contain any of the child’s allergens.
+That way, he or she can feel comfortable in the classroom and participate like the other kids.

-“I would like to see a move toward food-free classrooms as much as possible.
-Having been a teacher, I just don’t think it’s necessary to have food in the classroom in order to teach subjects,” says Mennett Lee.
+“I would like to see a move toward food-free classrooms as much as possible, says Mennett Lee.
+Having been a teacher, I just don’t think it’s necessary to have food in the classroom in order to teach subjects.”

 What works best in a cafeteria is going to depend on the age of the child and the allergens.
 Generally, students with many food allergies bring their lunch, as it’s too challenging to find safe food at the cafeteria, even if the kitchen staff have allergy training.

 While peanut-free tables are helpful for those with a peanut allergy, they are less relevant when a student has many allergies.
-It doesn’t mean that the school shouldn’t have one, necessarily, it just means that might not be the best place for every allergic child.
+It doesn’t mean that the school shouldn’t have one, necessarily.
+It just might not be the best place for every allergic child.
 “That’s why you need to have those accommodation meetings and talk about it,” says Mennett Lee.

-Many families pack placemats or paper towels for kids to put their food on, and some students prefer an empty seat beside them on each side, or a couple of trusted friends next to them.
-“It’s something that should be discussed and individualized,” she says.
+Many families pack placemats or paper towels for kids to put their food on.
+As well, some students prefer an empty seat beside them on each side, or a couple of trusted friends next to them.
+“It’s something that needs to be discussed and individualized,” she says.

-Regardless of the level of policy and practices at the school, all students should have some type of individualized food-allergy management plan.
+Regardless of the level of policy and practices at the school, all students should have some type of individualized food allergy management plan.
 In the United States, these are often “504 plans,” which refers to the section of the Rehabilitation Act that prohibits discrimination on the basis of disability in a public school.
-A child’s food allergies are often deemed to fall under this provision.
+A child’s food allergies will often fall under this provision.

 If you’re not in a U.S. public school, there should still be a written plan that documents the child’s allergies, outlines steps to prevent exposure and discusses the plan for emergency treatment.

 Mistakes can happen, and that’s when you want to know that teachers and other staff know what to do.
-Boston allergist Dr. Michael Pistiner says this awareness has gotten better in recent years, particularly in schools with stock epinephrine, as there is usually training required as part of the laws that govern stock epinephrine.
+Boston allergist Dr. Michael Pistiner says this awareness has gotten better in recent years.
+This is particularly so in schools that keep stock epinephrine.
+Pistiner notes that stock epinephrine laws usually require training on symptoms and giving epinephrine.